linearalgebra_selfstudy

 • Vector spaces (including linear dependence, subspaces, bases, dimension)

-• Linear transformations and matrices (including rank, isomorphisms, change of basis matrices, dual spaces)
+• Linear transformations and matrices (including rank, isomorphisms, change-of-basis matrices, dual spaces)

-• Determinants including rigorous proofs of its properties
+• Determinants with rigorous proofs of properties

 • Diagonalization (including eigenvalues, Markov chains, and the Cayley–Hamilton theorem)